viniciustrainotti/terraform-aws-static-website-module/examples/complete/README.md

-# Complete example
+# Complete Example

-This repository contains Terraform configuration that can be used to provision cloud infrastructure resources on AWS to host a React application.
+This example contains Terraform configuration that can be used to provision cloud infrastructure resources on AWS to host a static website hosting application.

 The AWS services used are CloudFront and S3.
-If a domain name is provided, aliases are created using Route53, and a cerificate is requested from Amazon Certificate Manager.
+If a domain name is provided, aliases are created using Route53, and a certificate is requested from Amazon Certificate Manager.

 ## Requirements